About the Rural Health Network

 In October 2012, the NSW Government announced the establishment of a Ministerial Advisory Committee for Rural Health within the NSW Ministry of Health to ensure that the unique needs of rural communities are heard and that rural health policies are monitored and evaluated.
 Visit the NSW Ministry of Health - Rural Health website.

-In addition, a Rural Health Network has been established at ACI in recognition of the need for a co-ordinated approach involving rural health service providers and consumers, in identifying, reviewing and monitoring appropriateness of models of care, including access through technology, for potential implementation across rural and remote settings.
 ACI and the Rural Health Network are a collaborative body which work in partnership with Local Health Districts (LHDs), Consumers and other rural health service providers in providing advice to the Rural Health Priority Unit and the NSW Ministry of Health to inform development of policy, models of care and clinical pathways for rural communities.
-See Terms of Reference.

-An Executive Committee has been appointed to provide strategic guidance for the activities of the Network and to collaborate with rural LHDs, their clinical councils, executives and boards to consolidate views which will support the Rural Health Priority Unit in development of policy, models of care and clinical pathways for rural communities.
+An Executive Committee provides strategic guidance for the activities of the Rural Health Network and collaborates with rural LHDs, their clinical councils, executives and boards to consolidate views which will support the Rural Health Priority Unit in development of policy, models of care and clinical pathways for rural communities.
+The Executive Committee term of office is for up to 5 years.
 See Executive Committee Membership.

 Richard Cheney, Clinical Co-Chair